RocketChat/docs-old/quick-start/installing-and-updating/rapid-deployment-methods/docker-and-docker-compose/docker-containers/README.md

 _Great!
 I'm in, but the bot is nowhere to be seen!_

 No worries!
-In order to get your bot up and running, we must register it…
+In order to get your bot up and running, we must register itÃÂ¢ÃÂÃÂ¦

 ## 9. Registering & Configuring Hubot, the chat robot